-- A good history and examination taking into account the patient's risk factors and clinical findings will identify the source of sepsis in a majority of patients it is rare to have to wait for confirmatory tests before commencing treatment. - Sepsis is a multi-disciplinary condition enlist expert help early. - The importance of consultation with microbiologists locally who will be aware of pathogens and resistance patterns in your own institutions cannot be over emphasised.
+- A good history and examination taking into account the patient's risk factors and clinical findings will identify the source of sepsis in a majority of patients it is rare to have to wait for confirmatory tests before commencing treatment. - Sepsis is a multi-disciplinary condition enlist expert help early and seek senior advice if ever unsure or considering the diagnosis. - The importance of consultation with microbiologists locally who will be aware of pathogens and resistance patterns in your own institutions cannot be over emphasised.
 First-line empiric treatments for common infections will usually be included in microbiology guidelines on hospital intranet sites. - Consideration of the likely source of infection is an important part of sepsis management.
 Selection of a broad spectrum antibiotic regimen for 'sepsis of unknown source' should be only following a process of exclusion, never as a 'catch-all'.